Containment: Korea

 The U.S. followed containment when it first entered the Korean War to defend South Korea from a communist invasion by North Korea.
 Initially, this directed the action of the U.S. to only push back North Korea across the 38th Parallel and restore South Korea's sovereignty, thereby allowing North Korea's survival as a state.
 However, the success of the Inchon landing inspired the U.S. and the United Nations to adopt a rollback strategy instead and to overthrow communist North Korea, thus allowing nationwide elections under UN auspices.
 General Douglas MacArthur then advanced across the 38th Parallel into North Korea.
 The Chinese, fearful of a possible U.S. presence on their border or even an invasion by them, then sent in a large army and defeated the UN forces, pushing them back below the 38th parallel.
 Truman publicly hinted that he might use his "ace in the hole" of the atomic bomb, but Mao was unmoved.
 The episode was used to support the wisdom of the containment doctrine as opposed to rollback.
 The Communists were later pushed back to roughly around the original border, with minimal changes.
 Truman criticized MacArthur's focus on absolute victory and adopted a "limited war" policy.
 His focus shifted to negotiating a settlement, which was finally reached in 1953.
 For his part, MacArthur denounced Truman's "no-win policy."

 Dulles

 Many Republicans, including John Foster Dulles, were concerned that Truman had been too timid.
 In 1952, Dulles called for rollback and the eventual liberation of Eastern Europe.
-Dulles was named secretary of state by incoming President Eisenhower, but Eisenhower's decision not to intervene during the 1956 Hungarian Uprising made containment a bipartisan doctrine.
+Dulles was named secretary of state by incoming President Eisenhower, but Eisenhower's decision not to intervene during the 1956 Hungarian Revolution, which was put down by the Soviet Army, made containment a bipartisan doctrine.
 Eisenhower relied on clandestine CIA actions to undermine hostile governments and used economic and military foreign aid to strengthen governments supporting the American position in the Cold War.